jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 * Java 1.8.0_77
 * Apache Maven 3.5.3 (installed using Macports)
 * Alfresco Maven SDK 3.0.1 (No download necessary)
-* IntelliJ IDEA 2017.3.5

-By default, when you create an Alfresco project using version the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.
+By default, when you create an Alfresco project using the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

 Note that version 3.0.x of the Alfresco Maven SDK works with Alfresco 4.2.7 and higher.
-This tutorial assumes you are using the latest Community Edition build.
+This tutorial assumes you are using SDK 3.0.x.

 Projects created using the Alfresco Maven SDK have the ability to run Alfresco on an embedded Tomcat server.
 This makes [downloading](http://www.alfresco.com/products/community) and installing Alfresco optional.
 But if you want to run a full Alfresco server locally, you are welcome to do that.